PRESSING PAST PENTECOST: FIFTEEN (EXCERPT OF THE FEASTS OF THE LORD)

 The thousand-year Kingdom Age is for the purpose of reconciling all Israel and the saved nations to God.
 There then will be one last testing and purging.
 After that, the Father will remove the earth and the heaven that now exist and replace them with a new heaven and a new earth.
 On the new earth will be placed the Wife of the Lamb and the saved nations.

-Ye shall dwell in booths seven days; all that are Israelites born shall dwell in booths: That your generations may know I made the children of Israel to dwell in booths, when I brought them out of the land of Egypt: I am the Lord your God.
+‘that your generations may know that I made the children of Israel dwell in booths when I brought them out of the land of Egypt: I am the LORD your God.’”
 (Leviticus 23:42,43)

 If one believes in the symbolism of numbers in the Scriptures it is interesting to note that Tabernacles, a festivity lasting seven days, is the seventh feast and was observed in the seventh month.
 Seven is the number of perfect redemption.
 There seems to be no doubt God intends for the feast of Tabernacles to be associated in our minds with perfect, complete redemption.